kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Acquisition of Kustomer suggests that the company is taking a more holistic approach and will introduce business messaging services and tools available across all Facebook messaging apps, including WhatsApp, Messenger, and Instagram.

-This might provide good service for businesses and allow their customer to reach them from whatever Facebook messaging app their prefer.
+This might provide good service for businesses and allow their customer to reach them from whatever Facebook messaging app they prefer.
 And since Facebook owns the top messaging platforms worldwide, it means they can reach most customers this way.

-Even with all these activities combined, it hard to imagine future revenue generated by WhatsApp higher than the low billions of USD.
+Even with all these activities combined, it is hard to imagine future revenue generated by WhatsApp higher than the low billions of USD.

 That does not mean that the WhatsApp acquisition did not make business sense for Facebook.
 It clearly did.
 Just the fact that by this, Facebook eliminated a competing platform and strengthened its position in messaging was worth it.
 Facebook at the time was aware that WhatsApp is big enough that it could potentially start introducing social network features and become Facebook's competitor in the future.

-This internal reasoning for acquisition as a way to eliminate emerging competitors is very well documented by many internal emails featuring Mark Zuckerberg that were made [public](https://judiciary.house.gov/uploadedfiles/0006322000063223.pdf){:target="_blank"}.
+This internal reasoning for acquisition as a way to eliminate emerging competitor is well documented by internal emails featuring Mark Zuckerberg that were made [public](https://judiciary.house.gov/uploadedfiles/0006322000063223.pdf){:target="_blank"}.
 The acquisition of WhatsApp is at the center of a looming antitrust lawsuit against Facebook.

 ### Workplace Revenue

-**[Workplace](https://www.workplace.com/){:target="_blank"} is communication tool by Facebook to be used internally by companies.
-The main selling point for companies is that it offers familiar users experience since most people are used to it from their personal Facebook.**
+**[Workplace](https://www.workplace.com/){:target="_blank"} is a communication tool by Facebook to be used internally by companies.
+The main selling point for companies is that it offers familiar user experience since most people are used to it from their personal Facebook.**

 Within Workplace, users can use Groups, Chats, Rooms, and Live video features similar to their personal Facebook apps.
 Similarity to Facebook app eliminates the learning curve and helps with adoption.